 Diane Lawrence – Community Development Department

 The Community Development Department manages a wide range of services and facilities that support and enhance the lives of residents of Mosman.
 These include the Barry O’Keefe Library, Mosman Square Seniors’ Centre, Mosman Youth Centre, Mosman Art Gallery & Community Centre, and an extensive range of programs and activities that support and engage children, young people, families, seniors and people living with disability.
 Many of these services are provided with the assistance of dedicated volunteers, who donate their time and effort to the community.

-The Community Development Department is also responsible for social and cultural planning, organizing and coordinating special events such as the annual Mosman Festival and monthly Mosman Markets, and providing advice and assistance to the business community, and coordinating communication and engagement with the local community.
+The Community Development Department is also responsible for organising and coordinating special events including the biennial Mosman Festival and monthly Mosman Market, providing advice and assistance to the business community, and coordinating communication and engagement with the local community.

 Ben Wicks – Corporate Services Department

 Corporate Services provides management support to Councillors and Council staff, as well as a range of services to the community.
 It comprises the Governance, Financial Services, Information Technology Services, Human Resources and Customer Service Branches including Document Management.

 The Director Corporate Services is Council’s appointed Public Officer, Risk Manager and Government Information (Public Access) Officer.
 Among other duties, the Public Officer deals with requests from the public concerning the Council’s affairs and has the responsibility of assisting people gain access to Council’s public documents and responding to complaints against Council.